Lisa Joy Teasdale | Canberra Life Celebrant

-Before the service I will meet with you at a location convenient to you, to discuss your wishes, the type of ceremony you envisage and how you would like the ceremony to feel and include.
-When we meet I will help you sort through all the decisions to be made, I can offer suggestions for words and music that will ensure a personal and memorable farewell tribute.
-From the time we first meet until the end of the service, I will be there to support and guide you through the process.
+Before the service I will meet with you at a location convenient to you, to discuss your wishes, the type of ceremony you envisage, the atmosphere you would like to create and what you would like included in the ceremony.
+During our meeting I will discuss with you your options, offer suggestions for words and music that will ensure a personal and memorable farewell tribute.
+From the time we first meet until the end of the service, I will be there to support and guide you.

 Afterwards, I will provide you with a ceremonial copy of the service – created as a small token of remembrance.
 I also provide a digital version that you are welcome to share with your family and friends, especially those who are unable to attend in person.

 To be legally married in Australia, a man and woman must:

 - not be marrying a parent, grandparent, child, grandchild, brother or sister

 - be at least eighteen years old, unless a court has approved a marriage where one party is aged between sixteen and eighteen years old